CaptainRich/book-search/Refactoring_Steps.md

 4.1) Update 'queries.js' and 'mutations.js' in accordance with the hints and typeDefs/resolvers.
 (The 'removeBook' mutation will need some work.)

 4.2) CD to the \client directory and 'npm start' to make sure the front end client can run without errors.

+4.3) Update '\client\src\app.js' using 'deep-thoughts' as a guide.

+4.4) From the \root, run "npm start" to make sure that both the front-end and back-end start up successfully.

+4.5) Update '\client\src\components\signupForm.js' based on the 'hint' and 'deep-thoughts'.